 Serge is a spider.
-He uses fear and a web of intrigues to justify his means.
+He uses fear and a web of intrigue to justify his means.
 But this is 2016 and sometimes fear fails to provide.
 Knowing that, he always surrounds himself with honest hard working people as a screen between him and the outside world.
-They are his Go-between.
+They are his Go-Betweens.
 A good result?
 He gets credit.
-When something fails the go-betweens are imputed.
+When something fails, the Go-Betweens are imputed.
 Simple.
 Except the Magnificent 10 didn’t play his game…

 Within the same Scheme, cinema managers came to the rescue during the fest.
-Forced by circumstances Serge created, they involuntary became another category of Serge’s Go-Between in helping some filmmakers to show their films (they had to do something) while trying to preserve Montreal image.
-Within this state of chaos and amateurism a half Festival «happened».
+Forced by circumstances Serge created, they involuntary became another category of Serge’s Go-Between in helping some filmmakers to show their films (they had to do something) while trying to preserve Montreal’s image.
+Within this state of chaos and amateurism, a half Festival “happened”.
 Everyone was caught in the spider’s web.

 Most of the clerks preparing reports in government agencies are 9 to 5 employees.
 They have to pay mortgage, new shoes for their children, etc. Serge knows it.
 He knows if he calls the same clerk 22 times in one day something profitable will eventually come his way.
-There is Nothing wrong or illegal, but he knows these clerks taking the calls know his political allegiance.
-I may not be a liberal but when in my 20’s I was going on sundays at Serge’s Conservatoire d’Art Cinématographique.
-A couple of times the only attendance was me, two Hungarian ladies and… Ex prime minister P.E Trudeau with the children.
+There is nothing wrong or illegal, but he knows these clerks taking the calls know his political allegiance.
+I may not be a liberal but when in my 20’s I was going on Sundays to Serge’s Conservatoire d’Art Cinématographique.
+A couple of times the only attendee was me, two Hungarian ladies and… Ex prime minister P.E.
+Trudeau with the children.
 I was impressed.
 This same kind of aura is intimidating to an office clerk preparing reports on FFM, especially those who just want to fetch the kids in time before kindergarten closing hours.
 And want to keep their job.